Pope Leo VIII

 Pope Leo VIII (c.
 915 – 1 March 965) was a Roman prelate who claimed the Holy See from 963 until 964 in opposition to John XII and Benedict V and again from 23 June 964 to his death.
-Today he is considered by the Catholic Church to have been an antipope during the first period and the legitimate Pope of Rome during the second.
+Today, he is considered by the Catholic Church to have been an antipope during the first period and the legitimate pope during the second.
 An appointee of Holy Roman Emperor Otto I, Leo VIII's pontificate occurred after the period known as the saeculum obscurum.

 Early life

 Born in Rome in the region around the Clivus Argentarius, Leo came from an illustrious noble family.
-He was the son of John who held the office of protonotary.
+He was the son of John, who held the office of protonotary.
 Although a layperson, he was the protoscriniarius (or superintendent of the Roman public schools for scribes) in the papal court during the pontificate of John XII.
-In 963 he was included in a party that was sent by John to the newly crowned Holy Roman emperor, Otto I, who was besieging the deposed King Berengar II of Italy at the castle of St. Leo in Umbria.
-His instructions were to reassure the emperor that the pope was determined to correct the abuses of the papal court, as well as protesting about Otto's actions in demanding that cities in the Papal States take an oath of fidelity to the emperor instead of the pope.
+In 963, he was included in a party that John sent to the newly crowned Holy Roman emperor, Otto I, who was besieging the deposed King Berengar II of Italy at the castle of St. Leo in Umbria.
+His instructions were to reassure the emperor that the pope was determined to correct the abuses of the papal court, as well as protest Otto's actions in demanding that cities in the Papal States take an oath of fidelity to the emperor instead of the pope.